JBizarri/steganography/README.md

 ## Usage

->Warning: This project is currently being developed on Python 3.8.5 and Ubuntu 20.04.2 LTS, any other enviroment may not work properly.
+>This project is currently being developed on Python 3.8.5 and Ubuntu 20.04.2 LTS, any other enviroment may not work properly.

-Currently we can only run the `stenography/main.py` directly (But we have plans for a CLI), and to do so you should follow the steps below:
+Currently we can only run the `stenography/main.py` directly (But we have plans for a CLI).
+If you wish to run an example you should follow the steps below:

 Install poetry: